g3n1uss/OpticalDeMultiplexerSPP/README.md

 The default configuration consist of
 - a gold film
-- the resonace is in 1st order
+- the resonance is in 1st order
 - the incident beam is from a helium-neon laser
 - the inclination angle is 10 degrees, which is chosen randomly.